mcmacdonald/hierarchical-network-model/README.md

 CITATIONS:

-Clauset, A., Shalizi, C. R., & Newman, M. E. (2009).
+Clauset, A., Shalizi, C. R., & Newman, M. E. 2009.
 Power-law distributions in empirical data.
 SIAM review, 51(4), 661-703.

-Gabaix, X., & Ibragimov, R. (2011).
+Gabaix, X., & Ibragimov, R. 2011.
 Rank− 1/2: a simple way to improve the OLS estimation of tail exponents.
 Journal of Business & Economic Statistics, 29(1), 24-39.

 Morselli, C., 2009.
 Inside criminal networks.
 New York, NY: Springer.

 Natarajan, M. 2000.
-Understanding the structure of a drug trafficking organization: a conversational analysis.
+Understanding the structure of a drug trafficking organization: A conversational analysis.
 Crime Prevention Studies, 11, 273-298.

 Natarajan, M. 2006.
 Understanding the Structure of a Large Heroin Distribution Network: A Quantitative Analysis of Qualitative Data.
 Quantitative Journal of Criminology, 22(2), 171-192.